cisco-open/DeepVision/Ethosight/README.md

 * add_labels (app_dir, labels) - Adds new labels to the EthosightApp
   * app_dir - the application directory
   * labels - new labels specified

+#### EthosightCLI
+*  embed (filename) - Compute the label embeddings from a file of labels
+   * filename - The name of the file with the labels.
+Each line in the file should contain one label.
+              The embeddings will be saved to a file with the same name, but with '.embeddings' as the extension.
+*  affinities (image_filename, embeddings_filename, output_filename) - Compute affinity scores for an image with respect to the embeddings stored in a file.
+Save these scores to another file.
+The default filename for saving is the base name of the image file with the extension ".affinities".
+   * image_filename - the image file path to compute affinities for
+   * embeddings_filename - embeddings file path to use for affinities computing
+   * output_filename (optional) - the output file name
+*  reason (use_case, label_affinity_scores, prompt_type, outfile, debug=False) - takes in a set of labels with their respective affinity scores, and generates a new set of labels based on the existing ones
+   * use_case - The use case for the reasoner.
+Default is "{USE_CASE_DEFAULT}"
+   * label_affinity_scores - The affinity scores for labels.
+Can be a string of labels or a path to a file.
+Default is an empty string
+   * prompt_type - The type of prompt for the reasoner.
+Can be "blank_slate" or "iterative".
+Default is "{PROMPT_TYPE_DEFAULT}"
+   * outfile - Output file name to write new labels.
+Default: reasoner.labels.
+*  summarize (label_affinity_scores, outfile, debug=False) - takes in a set of labels with their respective affinity scores, and generates a new set of labels based on the existing ones
+   * label_affinity_scores - file path containing labels with affinity scores
+   * outfile - the output file for newly generated labels

+### Performance stress testing.

+The project has capability to load test itself.
+For your environment setup you can run the command:
+`locust -f Ethosight/tests/locustfile.py`
+Then open `localhost:8089` it will open Locust UI, then you can start load testing for your environment.